 Too many patients are re-hospitalized

-Through the Partnership for Community Health project, funded by the Centers for Medicare & Medicaid Services, TMF is working with stakeholders in Arkansas, Mississippi, Nebraska, Puerto Rico, Texas and the U.S. Virgin Islands to meet this ambitious goal.
+Through the Quality Improvement Organization (QIO) Program, funded by the Centers for Medicare & Medicaid Services, TMF is working with stakeholders in Arkansas, Louisiana, New Mexico, Oklahoma and Texas to meet this ambitious goal.

-Participants include hospitals, rehabilitation hospitals, long-term acute care hospitals, home health agencies, dialysis facilities, skilled nursing facilities, physician offices, inpatient psychiatric facilities, as well as patients, families, payers, community organizations and other motivated individuals.
+Participants include hospitals, nursing homes, skilled nursing facilities, outpatient clinical practices, as well as patients, families, payers, community organizations and other motivated individuals.

 A big problem with a community solution